FixMyBerlin/atlas-app/README.md

 ## About

-**Radverkehrsatlas** displays the existent road and **bicycle infrastructure** in various categories as a map application.
-It enables you to integrate a verification process of [**OpenStreetMap**](https://www.openstreetmap.org) data and manage your relevant bicycle infrastructure. **Verification** is a way to ensure data quality in your region, in OpenStreetMap.
-Makes your planning of new and upgrading infrastructure easier.
-Login with your OSM Account to start verifying your infrastructure and export your desired data.
+**Radverkehrsatlas** provides access to **bicycle infrastructure** data from [**OpenStreetMap** (OSM)](https://www.openstreetmap.org) for administrative staff.
+The OSM data is processed and visualized in multiple map views.
+The integrated verification process provided a way for administrations to check the given data and provide feedback – internally and to the community.
+Based on this data, administrations can plan new bike lanes and networks and maintain existing infrastrucutre.

-The backend, for processing and storing the geographic data, is located in the [tarmac-geo](https://github.com/FixMyBerlin/tarmac-geo).
+The backend, for processing and storing the geographic data, is located at [tarmac-geo](https://github.com/FixMyBerlin/tarmac-geo).

 ## Develop

 We use React as a Frontend Framework and [Vite](https://vitejs.dev/) for building and serving.
-The styling is done via [Tailwind CSS](https://tailwindcss.com/) and [UI](https://tailwindui.com/).
+The styling is done via [Tailwind CSS](https://tailwindcss.com/).

 For VS Code we [recommended](.vscode/extensions.json) some extensions.

-To get started, you need to setup your own OSM OAuth-Application, see [osm-auth](https://github.com/osmlab/osm-auth#registering-an-application) and use the client id and secret.
+To test the login, you need to setup your own OSM OAuth 2-Application, see [osm-auth](https://github.com/osmlab/osm-auth#registering-an-application) and use [update the credentials](/src/components/Layout/Header/User/User.tsx).

-_TODO_ Where to configure osm-auth secrets

-## Update styles
+## Update mapbox styles

 See [/scripts/MapboxStyles/README.md](./scripts/MapboxStyles/README.md) on how to fetch updated style definitions from Mapbox.